Wagga Wagga: Media

-Local radio stations broadcasting from Wagga Wagga include ABC Riverina, AM radio commercial station Triple M Riverina (callsign 2WG, 1152 kHz), FM radio commercial station Hit93.1 Riverina, racing and sports station Sky Sports Radio and a rebroadcast from radio reading service Radio 1RPH.
+Local radio stations broadcasting from Wagga Wagga include ABC Riverina, AM radio commercial station Triple M Riverina, 1152 kHz), FM radio commercial station Hit93.1 Riverina, racing and sports station Sky Sports Radio and a rebroadcast from radio reading service Radio 1RPH.
 Other local stations include Christian radio station Life FM and the community station 2AAA FM.
-The ABC's national stations ABC Radio National, ABC Classic FM, ABC NewsRadio and Triple J and the multicultural network SBS Radio are broadcast into Wagga Wagga.
+The ABC's national stations Radio National, ABC Classic, ABC NewsRadio and Triple J and the multicultural network SBS Radio are broadcast into Wagga Wagga.

 The Daily Advertiser, published Monday to Friday and its sister publication, the Weekend Advertiser, service Wagga and much of the surrounding region.
 The newspaper was established by two wealthy local pastoralists, Auber George Jones and Thomas Darlow and first printed on 10 December 1868 by editor Frank Hutchison, an Oxford graduate.
 Originally printed bi-weekly, by 1880 it was tri-weekly and became 'daily' in December 1910.
 In 1962 the newspaper reduced in size from a broadsheet to a tabloid format.
 The Riverina Leader, the local free community newspaper was launched in May 1979.